astronomer/docs/astro/ci-cd.md

 There are many benefits to configuring a CI/CD workflow on Astro.
 Specifically, you can:

-- Avoid having to manually run `astro deploy` with the Astro CLI every time you make a change to your Astro project.
+- Avoid manually running `astro deploy` every time you make a change to your Astro project.
 - Ensure that all changes to your Astro project are reviewed and approved by your team before they get pushed to Astro.
 - Automate promoting code across development and production environments on Astro when pull requests to certain branches are merged.
 - Enforce automated testing, which increases code quality and allows your team to respond quickly in case of an error or failure.